One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

 While this app allows the option of recording your trip, we omit using this feature in exchange for prolonged battery life.

-Gaia GPS comes in three different levels: free, Membership, and Premium Membership.
-Find out more here.
-Also, for a full tutorial on using Gaia GPS, click here.
+Gaia GPS comes in three different levels: free, membership, and premium membership.
+We also recommend checking out the tutorial on using Gaia GPS.

 Topo Maps+

-Topo Maps+ was designed specifically for backpackers, by backpackers.
-This app features an array of excellent maps including USGS Topo, National Geographic Illustrated, and many more.
+Topo Maps+ is primarily for iPhone users and designed specifically for backpackers, by backpackers.
+This app features an array of excellent maps, including USGS Topo, Accuterra, Thunderforest, Open Cycle, ESRI’s ArcGIS , and many more.

-With this app, printing and downloading maps is easy and come in crystal clear thanks to the high resolution.
-With data from 500,000 plus trails, you have an extensive list right at your fingertips.
+With this app, printing and downloading maps is easy and comes in crystal clear quality thanks to the high resolution.
+With data from 500,000+ trails, you have an extensive list right at your fingertips.

 How To Use GPS Navigation Apps For Backpacking